This article originally appeared on VICE UK.

 Tony Robinson, CEO of UKIP Media Events: I'm alright.
 What am I going to be able to do for you, do you think?

 Well, you're CEO of UKIP Media Events.
 I was wondering, do you actually pronounce it "Ukip"?

 No, you don't.
 I'm the founder and the CEO and chairman, or whatever.
 I gave myself the most important job title I could think of, at the end of the day.
 It's a company I set up in 1991.
 We're 24 years down the road.

 Yes.
-The origin of the name is that, in the early days, the company was known as "UK International Press".
-We publish business-to-business magazines, which have global circulations to specialised audiences.
+The origin of the name is that, in the early days, the company was known as "UK International Press."
+We publish business-to-business magazines, which have global circulations to specialized audiences.
 Then I started building exhibitions around 1997.
-I used to find I'd be getting on the stage, opening conferences and saying to people, "I'm the CEO of UK International Press," and I could see people thinking, 'Well, that's a bit strange – what is he doing here?'
+I used to find I'd be getting on the stage, opening conferences, and saying to people, "I'm the CEO of UK International Press," and I could see people thinking, 'Well, that's a bit strange—what is he doing here?'
 So that meant I changed the name to UKIP Media Events.
-And you'll notice we don't call it "Ukip", but "U.K.I.P."
+And you'll notice we don't call it "Ukip," but "U.K.I.P."

 So, some years later, of course, Farage and co popped up, which is fairly annoying of them, really [laughs].